This easy Instant Pot Apple Butter recipe is a delicious preserve that can be used in place of any jam or jelly.

 Allow Natural Release.

-Remove lid of instant pot once pin has dropped.
+Remove lid of the instant pot once the pin has dropped.

 Remove and discard Cinnamon Stick from the apple mixture.

-Use an immersion blender or regular blender or food processor to puree the cooked apples.
+Use an immersion blender, regular blender, or food processor to puree the cooked apples.

 I have even used a potato masher (just more work).